sdqali/site/content/blog/2009-08-16-yet-another-week-bangalore.markdown

 Arsenal ran riot against Everton, and they won 6-1.
 It was sad to see some of the Goodison Park faithful booing David Moyes's team.
 Wigan beat Aston Villa to earn the first surprise result of the season.

 My friends had a get together back at Manjeri.
-Talked to them while the party was on.
-Really miss those guys!
-Wanted to be there.
+I talked to them while the party was on.
+I really miss those guys and wanted to be there.